gever/TS_BoxBot/README.md

 3. Restart VSCode
 4. Note: you will need to install git on your system to clone the repository.
 You will have to restart VS code after you install git.
 5. Note: Do not use a remote repository to clone the project.
 It will not work.
 Clone the project to your local machine.
 PlatformIO is incompatible with remote repositories.
-6. Note: you many have to install the USB driver: https://www.silabs.com/developer-tools/usb-to-uart-bridge-vcp-drivers?tab=downloads and the VCP driver: https://www.silabs.com/developer-tools/usb-to-uart-bridge-vcp-drivers?tab=downloads
+6. Note: you many have to install the USB driver: https://www.silabs.com/developer-tools/usb-to-uart-bridge-vcp-drivers?tab=downloads and the VCP driver: https://www.silabs.com/developer-tools/usb-to-uart-bridge-vcp-drivers?tab=downloads although modern operating systems should have the driver built in.
 7. Note: use the *black* USB cable that came with the robot.
 The white cable is for charging only.

 ### Baking cookies